henley-regatta/adventofcode2020/README.md

   * `day9part2.py` - Feels a lot like I'm taking a brute-force approach to solving this but then it gets an answer and I have a fast computer, so whatever works?
   * `day10part1.py` - A Permutations problem.
 Sort of.
 Actually it's a counting problem but I ended up solving it recursively anyway.
 This counts as Too Much Effort I think.
   * `day10part2.py` - *Definitely* a permutations problem.
 And one that requires a better-than-naïve approach to get answers in reasonable time (i.e. less than a day on a fast computer).
 I used a result-caching algorithm that lets me calculate sub-chains once and once only, which works surprisingly well.
 I'm not letting _anyone_ see the previous horribly naïve approaches I tried though....
+  * `day11part1.py` - We all knew Conway's Life would turn up eventually.
+Even though this answer works, I don't like it.
+It's messy stuff.

 ## grr peer pressure